radish-es/opensourcelaw/content/courses/Property/readings/week2.md

 Your key task this week is to read *Harrison* again — closely — with a different goal in mind.
 Each of the different argument types described above appear in *Harrison*.
 I have colour-coded each of the argument bites as they appear in the text.
 Each colour corresponds to one argument type above.
 For each argument bite, you can jump to the related counter-argument of the opposing judge by clicking the drop-down link.

-Read each set of colour-coded argument/counter-argument together, then locate the correct answer on this {{< newtabref  href="https://opensourcelaw.limesurvey.net/695789?newtest=Y&lang=en" title="worksheet" >}}.
+Read each set of colour-coded argument/counter-argument together, then try to figure out the argument type for the pair using this {{< newtabref  href="https://opensourcelaw.limesurvey.net/695789?newtest=Y&lang=en" title="worksheet" >}}.

 Your goal in this exercise is to learn how the abstract argument types I described earlier are actually applied by the judges in practice.
 The actual arguments made by the judges are clearly much more complex than the simplified examples given above, but the basic patterns of argument and counter-argument are undoubtedly there.
 These patterns will become easier for you to recognize with practice.